 - Nerve pain – this can vary in how it feels but it can often be intense and difficult to manage.
 Nerve pain is common in the buttock due to the nerves that run through it.

-Myofascial release/Foam Rolling – the use of foam rollers and soft tissue release tools can be a great way to take the tension out of your buttocks.
+The use of foam rollers and soft tissue release tools can be a great way to take the tension out of your buttocks.
 This can be a foam roller, a hockey ball or a spikey ball.
-Rolling on to this can help to reduce pain temporarily and give reduction of tension of the muscle
+Rolling on to this can help to reduce pain temporarily and give reduction of tension of the muscle.

 Heat – hot water bottles, heat creams, hot baths – all are great at relieving pain and relaxing the muscle and improving circulation to soft tissue.